C

 ⚠️ Buying Hidden Costs

-• • Higher insurance premiums (full coverage required)
+• • Higher insurance (full coverage required)

 • • Major repairs after warranty expires

-• • Depreciation (lose 20% in year 1, 60% in 5 years)
+• • Depreciation (20% year 1, 60% by year 5)

 • • Registration and property taxes